3D and 4D World Modeling: A Survey: Datasets Evaluations

 \textbf{Open-Loop Planning} assessment evaluates predictions that do not influence future inputs. nuPlan~\cite{caesar2021nuplan} compares predictions to expert demonstrations using waypoints and heading error, and a horizon-dependent Miss Rate, which thresholds trajectory and heading errors into bounded scores.
 To approximate behavioral quality without full interaction, NAVSIM~\cite{dauner2024navsim,cao2025pseudosimulation} introduces short non-reactive rollouts and aggregate safety, drivable-area compliance, progress, and comfort into a single policy score, using gating and weighted averaging to align with closed-loop outcomes.

 \textbf{Closed-Loop Planning} evaluation executes the policy in an interactive simulator and scores observed behavior.
 CARLA~\cite{dosovitskiy2017carla} reports route or goal completion and infraction distance statistics for opposite-lane driving, sidewalk incursions, and collisions with other agents. nuPlan~\cite{caesar2021nuplan} provides a broader suite of closed-loop checks, including no at-fault collisions, drivable-area and direction compliance, time-to-collision bounds, speed-limit compliance, progress along route, capturing both traffic legality and human-likeness.
+Recent benchmarks push this paradigm further: World-in-World~\cite{worldinworld2025} scores world models by closed-loop task success rather than visual quality, DriveE2E~\cite{drivee2e2025} embeds digital twins of real intersections into CARLA for real-to-sim closed-loop testing, nuPlan-R~\cite{nuplanr2025} replaces log-replay traffic with reactive diffusion-based agents, and ReactSim-Bench~\cite{reactsimbench2026} targets reactive behavior simulation and counterfactual reactivity.